FastCGI-Archives/fcgi2/README.md

 -----

-* When closing connections, shutdown() the send side of TCP sockets to prevent a TCP RST from trashing the reciept of data on the client (when the client continues to send data to the application).
+* When closing connections, shutdown() the send side of TCP sockets to prevent a TCP RST from trashing the receipt of data on the client (when the client continues to send data to the application).

 * [WIN32] force an exit from the ShutdownRequestThread when a shutdown is